top of page

 Apr 1

-This term in Writing, our Grade 5/6 students have been bringing history to life through storytelling.
+Term 1 in Writing, our Grade 5/6 students have been bringing history to life through storytelling.
 Each student selected a historical event from around the world, researched it, and created their own character who lived during that time.
 They then wrote a narrative from their character’s perspective, imagining what it may have been like to experience the event.
-It has been wonderful to see students combine their research with creativity to produce engaging and thoughtful p
+It has been wonderful to see students combine their research with creativity to produce engaging and thoughtful piec

 Lucy Derricks